Reichswehr: Secret cooperation with the Soviet Union

-In February 1923 the new Chief of the Truppenamt, Major General Otto Hasse, traveled to Moscow for secret negotiations.
-Germany was to support the development of Soviet industry and Red Army commanders were to receive general staff training in Germany.
+In February 1923 the new Chief of the Truppenamt, Major General Otto Hasse, travelled to Moscow for secret negotiations.
+Germany was to support the development of Soviet industry, and Red Army commanders were to receive general staff training in Germany.
 In return, the Reichswehr was able to expand secretly in contravention of the Treaty of Versailles.
 It was given the opportunity to obtain artillery from the Soviet Union, to train aviation and tank specialists on Soviet soil, and to have chemical warfare agents manufactured and tested.
-A secret Reichswehr aviation school and testing facility was established at Lipetsk, where some 120 military pilots, 100 aerial observers, and numerous ground personnel were trained as the core of a future German air force.
+A secret Reichswehr aviation school and testing facility was established at Lipetsk, where some 120 military pilots, 100 aerial observers, and numerous ground personnel were trained as the core of a future German Air Force.
 At Kazan, tank specialists were trained, but not until 1930 and to a number of only about thirty.
 At the Tomka gas test site near Saratov, chemical warfare agents were jointly tested and developed.

-In December 1926 the Social Democrat Philipp Scheidemann disclosed the collaboration with the Soviet Union to the Reichstag, toppling the government under Wilhelm Marx.
+In December 1926, Social Democrat Philipp Scheidemann disclosed the collaboration with the Soviet Union to the Reichstag, toppling the government under Wilhelm Marx.
 In 1931 Carl von Ossietzky and Walter Kreiser were convicted of espionage in the Weltbühne Trial for a 1929 report in the weekly Weltbühne on the collaboration, which was by then already known.

-The crisis in Bavaria and the Beer Hall Putsch
+Crisis in Bavaria and the Beer Hall Putsch

-In response to unrest in Bavaria, Reich President Friedrich Ebert transferred executive power to Reichswehr Minister Geßler in November 1923.
-True power thus rested with Hans von Seeckt, the head of the army command, who prevented a ‘Reich execution’ (see also Cooperation with the Freikorps, above) against the Bavarian government under Gustav Ritter von Kahr.
-Kahr had been named State Commissioner when the Bavarian Minister President declared martial law.
-Kahr had designs to overthrow the Weimar Republic and was at first co-operating with Adolf Hitler but then broke with him before Hitler began the Beer Hall Putsch on 8 November.
-The Reichswehr’s Bavarian military district commander, Otto von Lossow, supported Kahr and refused to carry out orders from Geßler to suppress the unrest.
-Ebert and Seeckt then relieved him of his command, although Seeckt sympathized with the government in Munich.
+On 26 September 1923, the Bavarian government declared a state of emergency and placed executive power in the hands of Gustav Ritter von Kahr as state commissioner.
+The government in Berlin responded by declaring a nationwide state of emergency, and President Ebert transferred executive power to Otto Gessler.
+After General Otto von Lossow, who was in command of the Reichswehr troops in Bavaria, refused to act on Gessler's order to ban the Nazi newspaper Völkischer Beobachter, the Reich government had few options to enforce the subsequent order to relieve Lossow of his command.
+Seeckt's dictum that Reichswehr would not fire on Reichswehr still stood.
+When news of Adolf Hitler's Beer Hall Putsch reached Berlin on 8 November, Ebert transferred executive power from Gessler to Seeckt, even though there was no assurance that he would act in the interests of the Republic.
+Given the way events in Munich unfolded, there was no need for Seeckt to take direct action.
+Kahr turned against Hitler, and the Reichswehr division in Bavaria did not support the putsch.
 In February 1924 Seeckt relinquished the executive powers he had received through Ebert.